Peeanio/bzt/README.md

 ## Usage

 1. Create or obtain a CA to sign certificates to use
-2. Issue a certificate to the `bzt-server` system to use, and one any system connection over ipsec
+2. Issue a certificate to the `bzt-server` system to use, and one to any system connecting over ipsec
 3. Setup an ipsec session between the server and the agent, and server and client if enforcing ipsec on the server (not required)
 4. Seed the server with tokens
 5. Start the agent